The Vermont Statutes Online

-(1) "Necessity" means a reasonable need which considers the greatest public good and the least inconvenience and expense to the condemning party and to the property owner.
+(1) “Necessity” means a reasonable need that considers the greatest public good and the least inconvenience and expense to the condemning party and to the property owner.
 Necessity shall not be measured merely by expense or convenience to the condemning party.
 Necessity includes a reasonable need for the highway project in general as well as a reasonable need to take a particular property and to take it to the extent proposed.
 In determining necessity, consideration shall be given to the:

 (A) adequacy of other property and locations;

 (B) quantity, kind, and extent of cultivated and agricultural land that may be taken or rendered unfit for use, immediately and over the long term, by the proposed taking;